-Rudolf Marcus is a theoretical chemist who studied electron transfer in redox (reduction and oxidation) reactions.
-Rudolf established what is now known as the Marcus theory to explain electron transfer reactions.
-Rudolf was awarded the 1992 Nobel Prize in Chemistry for this important research.
+Rudolph Marcus is a theoretical chemist who studied electron transfer in redox (reduction and oxidation) reactions.
+Rudolph established what is now known as the Marcus theory to explain electron transfer reactions.
+Rudolph was awarded the 1992 Nobel Prize in Chemistry for this important research.

 Nobel Prize in Chemistry

 For his contributions to the theory of electron transfer reactions in chemical systems.

 In the field of chemistry for his contributions to chemical kinetics, especially the theories of unimolecular reactions and electron transfer reactions.